-The core business activity of SAF Tehnika A/S (hereinafter - the Company) is the design, production and distribution of microwave radio data transmission equipment offering an alternative to cable channels.
-The Company offers products to mobile network operators, data service providers (such as Internet service providers and telecommunications companies), as well as state institutions and private companies.
+The core business activity of SAF Tehnika A/S (hereinafter - the Parent company) and its subsidiary (together hereinafter referred to as Group) is the design, production and distribution of microwave radio data transmission equipment offering an alternative to cable channels.
+The Group offers products to mobile network operators, data service providers (such as Internet service providers and telecommunications companies), as well as state institutions and private companies.

-Promotion of the Company's products and services, marketing, market research, attraction of new clients and technical support in North America is provided by a 100% subsidiary SAF North America LLC.
+Promotion of the Parent's products and services, marketing, market research, attraction of new clients and technical support in North America is provided by a 100% subsidiary SAF North America LLC.

-In August 2012 another company began operations in North America - SAF Services LLC, in which the Company holds 50% shares (joint venture arrangement).
+In August 2012 another company began operations in North America - SAF Services LLC in which the Parent company holds 50% shares (joint venture arrangement).
 The objective of establishing SAF Services LLC was to provide local clients with services connected with the creation, long-term maintenance and management of data transmission networks.
 Both of these companies are registered in the USA and operate in Denver, Colorado.

-The Company is a public joint stock company incorporated under the laws of the Republic of Latvia.
+The Parent company is a public joint stock company incorporated under the laws of the Republic of Latvia.
 Its legal address is Ganību dambis 24a, Riga, Republic of Latvia.

-The shares of the Company are listed on NASDAQ OMX Riga Stock Exchange, Latvia.
+The shares of the Parent company are listed on NASDAQ OMX Riga Stock Exchange, Latvia.

-These financial statements were approved by the Company's Board on 17 October 2014.
+These consolidated financial statements (hereinafter - financial statements) were approved by the Parent company's Board on 17 October 2014.
 The financial statements will be presented for approval to the shareholders' meeting.
 The shareholders have the power to reject the financial statements prepared and issued by management and the right to request that new financial statements be issued.